psynteract/psynteract-docs/usage-connect.md

 ## OpenSesame

-In OpenSesame, you can connect to the server by dragging the connection item into your experiment.
+In OpenSesame, you can connect to the server by dragging the connect item into your experiment.
 You'll probably want to place it toward the beginning of the study, so that you can use the connection afterward.
 All other functions depend on a connection having been made initially.